elalitte/glove80solder/homeRowMods.md

 ![Basic setup](./images/basic.png)

 # Dealing with Sunaku's home row mods part
-If you just want the HRM part of Sunaku, but not all the Miryoku's stuff along with it, you'll just have to follow these steps :
+If you just want the HRM part of Sunaku, but not all the Miryoku's stuff along with it, you'll just have to follow these steps (which are detailed just after) :

 1. Copy [the HRM part](https://sunaku.github.io/home-row-mods.html#snippet) of Sunaku's configuration,
 2. Paste it in the "Custom defined behavior" part of your config,